Diverging from canon, 'Insurgent' finds steelier wartime heroine

-LOS ANGELES (Reuters) - With a new haircut and storyline, Shailene Woodley as “Divergent” heroine Tris Prior is hell-bent on revenge, battling the ghosts of her past in “Insurgent,” the second film in the young adult sci-fi action film franchise.
+LOS ANGELES, March 19 (Reuters) - With a new haircut and storyline, Shailene Woodley as “Divergent” heroine Tris Prior is hell-bent on revenge, battling the ghosts of her past in “Insurgent,” the second film in the young adult sci-fi action film franchise.

 “Insurgent,” out in U.S. theaters on Friday, picks up where the first film in the dystopian series ended, with the genocide of Tris’ parents and the people in her faction after she joins another community.